Betoken/Whitepaper/BetokenWhitepaper.md

 To our knowledge, there is no evidence that they are not meritocratic: no one's heard of a dumb and inexperienced investor besting market growth, and smart people (like those at Renaissance Technologies) have achieved amazing ROIs (71.8% annual on average! [[source](https://en.wikipedia.org/wiki/Renaissance_Technologies)]).
 Thus, we can expect that Betoken will also be meritocratic.

-#### 1.4.3 Onboarding beginner Investors
+#### 1.4.3 Friendly to Beginner Managers
-Since the launch of our private alpha, some people told us that they don't have time to do their due diligence researching and accumulating knowledges about the best cryptoassets.
-It could be a good way for beginner investors to trust the Betoken's community to make investment decisions in their place.
+Since the launch of our Testnet Alpha, some people have told us that they haven't had time before to do their due diligence researching and accumulating knowledge about the best crypto-assets, but want to get better at it.
+Betoken offers beginner managers a safe environment to grow, since they can first observe how veteran managers make investments and let the community handle the fund's money, before dipping their toes into making decisions for an already full-fledged hedge fund.

-#### 1.4.4 Reducing the burden to invest in cryptoassets
+Compared to ICONOMI and Melon, where you have to bootstrap a new hedge fund  completely on your own, Betoken is much more beginner-friendly.
+It's the difference between getting a job at a well-established company and starting your own company.

+#### 1.4.4 Automated Investment Process
-When you want to buy or sell crytoassets, you have to deal with two main problems: choosing the assets and dealing with exchanges platforms.
-Betoken will dramaticly reduce the time spent to buy and sell cryptoassets.
-Each investing and selling process are fully automated via our smart contracts.
-For the user, this feature offers him more time to research informations for their next investments or enjoying this free time with his friends and familly.
+When you want to buy or sell crypto-assets, you usually have to deal with exchange platforms.
+Betoken dramatically reduce the time users spend on the buying and selling process, since they are fully automated via our smart contracts.
+This feature gives users more time to conduct research for their future investments or to enjoy spending time with their friends and family.

 //TODO: Add more reasons